bparanj/crystal/programming/iac/docs/basics/create-new-user.md

 psql: error: connection to server on socket "/var/run/postgresql/.s.PGSQL.5432" failed: FATAL:  Peer authentication failed for user "deploy"
 ```

-The error you're encountering, `FATAL: Peer authentication failed for user "deploy"`, typically occurs because of how PostgreSQL's authentication is configured in the `pg_hba.conf` file for local connections.
+The error you're encountering, `FATAL: Peer authentication failed for user "deploy"`,  occurs because of how PostgreSQL's authentication is configured in the `pg_hba.conf` file for local connections.
 By default, PostgreSQL uses 'peer' authentication for local connections, which requires the system user's name to be the same as the database user's name you're trying to log in as.

 Since you're likely running `psql -U deploy` as a different system user (not as a system user named `deploy`), PostgreSQL's peer authentication is failing.
 Here's how you can resolve the issue: